 A cleft in the gum may occur in association with a cleft lip.
-In some Centennial, Aurora, and Denver Metro area patients this may range from a small notch in the gum to a complete division of the gum into separate parts.
+In some patients, this may range from a small notch in the gum to a complete division of the gum into separate parts.
 A similar defect in the roof of the mouth is called a cleft palate.

 As in cleft lip, a cleft palate occurs in early pregnancy when separate areas of the face develop individually and do not join together properly.
 A cleft palate occurs when there is an opening in the roof of the mouth.
 The back of the palate is called the soft palate and the front is known as the hard palate.
 A cleft palate can range from just an opening at the back of the soft palate to a nearly complete separation of the roof of the mouth (soft and hard palate).